monet/monet.js/docs/README.md

 MonadStatic.isInstance(m: Any): Boolean;
 ```

-Checks if passed object os an instance of some similar type.
+Checks if passed object is an instance of some similar type.
 This check is based on `@@type` property attached to constructor and/or every instance of every type holding a string of shape `Monet/${name}`.
-It's purpose is to enable checks with other JS libraries that also use same approach (e.g. https://github.com/ramda/ramda-fantasy, https://github.com/char0n/ramda-adjunct ).
+Its purpose is to enable checks with other JS libraries that also use same approach (e.g. https://github.com/ramda/ramda-fantasy, https://github.com/char0n/ramda-adjunct).
 This method is internally used in all types that extend `Setoid` in `equals` method.

 ## [Maybe](MAYBE.md)